EU to wage economic war on Belarus dictator

 "Cigarette smuggling is not some mafia-like activity in Belarus - top people in the presidential administration sit down with the smuggling bosses to divide the spoils," an EU source said.

-One Austrian argument against sanctions had been not to hurt Belarusian people, but there will be exemptions for loans for humanitarian projects and special clauses to help protect ordinary savers from fallout.
+One Austrian argument against sanctions had been not to hurt Belarusian people, but there will be exemptions for bank loans for humanitarian projects and special clauses to help protect ordinary savers from fallout.

 Another argument had been not to drive Belarus further into Russia's sphere of influence.

-But for some in the Belarusian opposition, Belarus' Russia-dependency is a way of using EU sanctions to hit both regimes at the same time.
+But for some in the Belarusian opposition, Belarus' Russia-dependency was a way of using EU sanctions to hit both regimes at the same time.

 "This is brilliant, because it makes Lukashenko into Russia's problem," one opposition contact, who asked not to be named, told EUobserver.